ejsmit/infrastructure/README.md

 Ansible playbooks exists at 2 levels:  bootstrap and role.

 ### bootstrap

 Bootstrap playbooks ensure that the deploy user and default non-root user exists and that the keys to connect are copied to the host.
 It may also rename the host if required (usually only needed for local raspberry pi's).

 This is usually intended to be run only once and may not work if run again due to hosts being renamed, etc.

+I also update the package metadata at this point.
+I do not actually install anything yet but want to make sure package metadata exists.
+Some roles expect it to be present and do not update packages before attempting to install anything, and this prevent things from breaking.

 * `make bootstrap-raspbian`